Renardo13/Cybersecurity/ft_otp/README.md

 ## Algorithm : ***Key points to code it***

 ***Step 1*** HMAC-SHA1: Generate a 20-byte (160-bit) HMAC __using the secret key__ and the __counter__.
-The secret key should be shared between the server and the person, its has to be __128__ bits size minimum but 160 is better.
-The counter increment at each time a new passeword is generated.
+PS : The counter increment at each time a new passeword is generated.
 ```
 We take decimal value for more clarity
 Bytes # :  0   1   2    3   4   5    6    7   8   9   10   11   12   13   14   15   16   17   18   19